anniedotexe/RNN-Twitter-Bot/README.md

     - Run `pip install tweepy`
 - [textgenrnn](https://github.com/minimaxir/textgenrnn) - a python3 module to easily train your own text-generating neural network of any size and complexity on any text dataset with a few lines of code, or quickly train on a text using a pretrained model
     - Run `pip install textgenrnn`

-#### To Host the Bot

-- [Google Cloud Platform](https://cloud.google.com/free) - a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search, Gmail, file storage, and YouTube

 ---